Financial Management Resources

 Listed below is information on savings plans, credit counselling, collection agencies, credit ratings, bankruptcy, income taxes, and retiring on low income.

-If you missed this really informative workshop in May 2021 with LIFE*SPIN’s previous Community Advocate, Leia Beland, watch the recorded part of the meeting, including important information about accessing affordable internet!
+An informative workshop hosted by LIFE*SPIN’s previous Community Advocate, Leia Beland.
+Watch the workshop to learn important information about accessing affordable internet!

 Savings Plans